woterr/blackbox/README.md

 Only one team would walk away with the win.\
 We did.

+## Problem statement:
+1. Participants must build a wearable telemetry system that attaches to a rider’s helmet, jacket, and/or pants and captures real-time motion and location data.
+2. The system must display live information on a mobile app and store all readings with timestamps.
+3. The app should also detect whether the rider is on a scooter, a motorcycle, or not riding, based on posture and motion.
+4. All prototypes must be fully demonstrable on the test track during the hackathon.

 ## POC

 <p align="center" style="display: flex; padding: 1rem; gap: 2rem;">